This article explains all about Best Odds Guaranteed (BOG) in matched betting.

 BOG is a horse racing promotion, which can yield extra profit for no extra effort.

-Horse racing odds are constantly changing, as horses go up and down in price in the betting market.
+Horse racing odds are always changing.
+Horses move up and down in price in the betting market.

 BOG is useful when placing qualifying bets and free bets.
-You could gain extra profit if your horse drifts in the betting market and goes on to win.
+You could gain extra profit if your horse’s odds drift in the betting market and goes on to win.

 Imagine you bet on a horse at 2/1 (3.0) with a bookie.
 If the starting price is 3/1 (4.0), your bet gets settled at 4.0.
 Potential extra profit for zero extra risk.

 Yet, if the odds shorten to 6/4 (2.5) – you still get paid at 3.0 if your horse wins.

 So, consider BOG as best price insurance when matched betting.
 BOG only applies to back bets at the bookmaker.
 BOG does not apply to exchange bets.

 Place a qualifying bet for a horse racing offer.

 - BACKING: Bet Â£10 on a horse to win (odds 3.0) with a bookie.
 [Always take a price, never bet at SP odds].

 - LAYING: Lay Â£10 on the horse (odds 3.0) on the exchange.